BRP Conrado Yap (PS-30): Service history

-In 1987, she was commissioned into the ROK Navy as the ROKS Chungju (PCC-762).
+In 1987, she was commissioned into the Republic of Korea Navy as the ROKS Chungju (PCC-762).
 She was decommissioned in December 2016, after decades of service.

 On 5 August 2019, she was officially transferred to the Philippine Navy and was commissioned into service the same day at the Jinhae Naval Base.
-She was named BRP Conrado Yap (PS-39), after Philippine Army Capt.
-Conrado Yap who fought in the Korean War.
+She was renamed BRP Conrado Yap (PS-39), after Philippine Army Captain Conrado Yap who fought in the Korean War.

-The ship is optimized for anti-submarine warfare missions.
-She will be used to build anti-submarine warfare (ASW) capabilities of the Philippine Navy, along with the newly acquired ASW helicopters.
+The ship is optimized for ASW missions.
+She will be used to build ASW capabilities of the Philippine Navy, along with the newly acquired ASW helicopters.
 Prior to these, the Philippines lacked any ASW capability in a region where the number of submarines being operated by neighboring countries was reportedly set to grow.